dgets/sol-cosmology/README.md

 ## Objective
 I am writing this scene in an effort to build a spatially accurate model of the Sol system's major heavenly bodies.
-After getting the layout correct, I am planning on attempting an animation, complete with text at specific points to annotate certain ratios and relationships between the heavenly bodies.
+After getting the layout correct, I am planning on attempting an animation, complete with text at specific points, to annotate certain ratios & relationships between the local heavenly bodies.